-St. Andrew's College, Cambridge provides the students with a certificate of completion of the course and a full transcript of the course with explanations to the calculations on the reverse of the transcript.
+St. Andrew's College, Cambridge provides the students with a certificate of completion of the course and also a full transcript of the course with explanations to the calculations on the reverse of the transcript.
 Students will also receive a certificate and a transcript from the awarding body NCFE.

-Summary of Syllabus Content:
+Summary of Syllabus Content for Each Subject: